raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 Gateway=10.42.0.1
 ```

-At this point, you won't have working DNS, so you'll need to add the server you noted down before to systemd resolv.
-In this example the gateway address is 10.42.0.1
+At this point, you won't have working DNS, so you'll need to add the server you noted down before to `systemd/resolved.conf`.
+In this example, the gateway address is 10.42.0.1.

 ```bash
 sudo nano /etc/systemd/resolved.conf